Our goal is to train fellows to the advanced level of performance expected of board-certified subspecialists

-Baylor University Medical Center is a 1,008-bed tertiary care hospital in the heart of Dallas with a high level of acuity and approximately 39,000 admissions a year.
-Baylor Dallas is a Level 1 Trauma Center with approximately 2,400 admissions yearly, of which 20 percent are penetrating trauma.
-There are 123 total ICU beds, 57 of which are surgical ICU beds.
+Baylor University Medical Center (BUMC) is a 1,008-bed tertiary care hospital in the heart of Dallas with a high level of acuity and approximately 40,000 admissions a year.
+Since 1997, the American College of Surgeons has recognized BUMC as a Level 1 Trauma Center with approximately 3700 admissions yearly, of which 20% are penetrating trauma.
+There are 123 total ICU beds, 57 of which are surgical ICU beds for which would be seen by the surgical critical care fellows.
+Currently, our surgical critical care faculty provides care for trauma, acute care surgery, general surgery, solid organ transplant, heart and lung transplant, cardiothoracic, neurosurgery, orthopedic and orthopedic spinal surgery, ENT, oral surgery, OB-GYN, and plastic surgery.

 As the largest not-for-profit health care system in Texas and one of the largest in the United States, Baylor Scott & White serves 41 counties through 52 hospitals, more than 1,200 access points, more than 7,100 active physicians, more than 52,000 team members and the Baylor Scott & White Health Plan.